energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 .. role:: raw-latex(raw)
    :format: latex

-This section details the input data utilized in applying the LP modeling framework to the Turkey case study.
-The primary objective is provide data to reproduce the historical Colombian energy system for the year 2021, serving as a validation of EnergyScope's accuracy in modeling this intricate system.
-Additionally, we provide data for modeling a prospective Turkey energy system for the year 2035.
+This section details the input data utilized in applying the LP modeling framework to the case study of Turkey.

-The data can be grouped into three parts: resources (Section `Resources <#app:sec:ESTD_CO-2021_resources_TK>`__), demand (Section
+The primary objective is to provide data for modelling a prospective Turkish energy system for the year 2035.
-`Demand <#sec:app1_end_uses_TK>`__) and technologies (Section `Technologies <#app:BESTD_data_technologies_TK>`__).
+Additionally, we provide the necessary data to reproduce the historical Turkish energy system for the year 2019, serving as a validation of EnergyScope's accuracy in modeling this intricate system.

-Only the data which differ compared to the case of Colombia are presented.
+Since many data are common between the Colombian and Turkish case studies, we will only present in the following sections the data and assumptions that differ between the two.
+If nothing is indicated, the same data and assumptions as for Colombia can be used.

 .. _app:sec:ESTD_TK_resources: